Skip to main content

 Install Antenna

-1. Install the antenna
+1. Install the antenna properly

 warning

-• The WIFI antenna port is ipex1
+• The WiFi antenna port is ipex1

 tip

-Other System Configuration Options
+Modifying Other System Configuration Options

-For other system configuration options, please refer to: Modifying System Configuration
+To modify other system configuration options, please refer to: Modifying System Configuration

 Loading...